margaretalice-a/menzi-project/README.md

-This website works by simply clicking the "Generate Brief" button in the center of the page, which will generate a random design brief below with each new click.

-This website can be viewed in light mode or dark mode.
-As it has a responsive web design, it will adjust automatically to different screen sizes.
+This website works by simply clicking the "Generate Brief" button in the center of the page.
+A random design brief will be generated below with each new click.
+It can be viewed in light mode or dark mode & is a responsive.